lipoyang/PWMeter4Citrus/README.md

 - 2 and 11 (using MTIOC3C)
 - 3 and 12 (using MTIOC3A)

-## Polarity
+### polarity: polarity of pulse (optional)
 Pulse polarity (positive or negative) is selectable.

-## Resolution
+If omitted, the default is positive.
+- PWMETER_POSITIVE: positive logic (default)
+- PWMETER_NEGATIVE: negative logic

+### resolution: resolution of measurement (optional)
-The meter resolution is selectable from the following:
+The meter resolution is selectable from the following.
+If omitted, the default is 1usec.

-- 1/48usec :Max  1365usec
+- PWMETER_48TH_USEC: 1/48usec / Max  1365usec
-- 1/12usec :Max  5461usec
+- PWMETER_12TH_USEC: 1/12usec / Max  5461usec
-- 1/3usec  :Max 21845usec
+- PWMETER_3RD_USEC: 1/3usec / Max 21845usec
-- 1usec    :Max 21845usec (default)
+- PWMETER_1USEC: 1usec / Max 21845usec (default)
-- 4/3usec  :Max 87380usec
+- PWMETER_4_3RD_USEC: 4/3usec / Max 87380usec

+## PWMeter::available()
+Checks whether or not new pulses are detected.

+### returns: true or false

+## PWMeter::get()
+Gets the measured pulse width.
+Measurement values are buffered up to 32 items.

+### returns: pulse width
+LSB is equivalent to the resolution specified by PWMeter::begin().
+If no new measurement value, it returns 0xFFFF.

+## PWMeter::getLast()
+Gets the last measured pulse width.
+Bufferd measurement values are discarded.

+### returns: パルス幅
+LSB is equivalent to the resolution specified by PWMeter::begin().
+If no new measurement value, it returns 0xFFFF.

+## PWMeter::stop()

+Stops mesurement.

+## PWMeter::restart()

+Restarts mesurement.

 ## Notes
 This class uses MTUs (Multi function timer pulse units).
 Therefore, it conflicts with Servo library, and PWM output(analogWrite).

-***
-# PWMeter for GR-CITRUS (日本語)
-GR-CITRUS用のパルス幅計測クラスライブラリです。

-## ターゲット
-このクラスは、GR-CITRUS専用です。

-## 入力ピン
-ピン 0,1,2,3,4,7,8,10,11,12,13 がパルス入力に対応しています。これらのピンは下記のグループに分かれます。同じグループのピンには同じ計測制度が適用されます。最後に設定した計測制度が有効です。

-- 0,1 (MTU1を使用)
-- 2,3,4,10,11,12,13 (MTU3を使用)
-- 4 (MTU4を使用)
-- 7,8 (MTU0を使用)

-下記のピンはリソース競合のため同時に使うことはできません。

-- 2 と 11 (MTIOC3Cを使用)
-- 3 と 12 (MTIOC3Aを使用)

-## 極性
-パルス極性(正論理か負論理か)は選択できます。

-## 計測精度
-計測精度は下記から選択できます。

-- 1/48usec :最大  1365usec
-- 1/12usec :最大  5461usec
-- 1/3usec  :最大 21845usec
-- 1usec    :最大 21845usec (デフォルト)
-- 4/3usec  :最大 87380usec

-## 注意点
-このクラスはMTU(マルチファンクションタイマパルスユニット)を使用しています。そのため、ServoライブラリおよびピンPWM出力(analogWrite)と競合します。